aviomg/studio-keys/README.md

 Despite having the storage locker right in front of your eyes, your paintings are, for all intents and purposes, lost.
 But what if you could get them back?

-InVision Studio was a popular prototyping tool for creating UI/UX designs (think Figma, Sketch, etc.).
-But with its abrupt discontinuation of all services (read about it [here](https://www.feedme.design/invisions-prototyping-tool-the-unexpected-reappearance-and-abrupt-goodbye/), [here](https://support.invisionapp.com/), or [here](https://dorve.c.om/blog/ux-news-articles-archive/invision-shutting-down/)), many designers and developers found themselves unable to access their designs, all of which are saved by default in an InVision-specific file extension, `.studio`, that can't be opened without the desktop application.
+InVision Studio, once a popular prototyping tool for creating UI/UX designs (think Figma, Sketch, etc.), is like that waterproof locker.
+With its abrupt discontinuation of all services (read about it [here](https://www.feedme.design/invisions-prototyping-tool-the-unexpected-reappearance-and-abrupt-goodbye/), [here](https://support.invisionapp.com/), or [here](https://dorve.c.om/blog/ux-news-articles-archive/invision-shutting-down/)), many designers and developers found themselves unable to access their designs, all of which are saved by default in an InVision-specific file extension, `.studio`, that can't be opened without the desktop application.
 Studio Keys was developed to address this need by providing an reliable way to convert these once-inaccessible files into SVGs, ensuring that valuable design work is not lost and can be reused in other projects or platforms.

 ## Project Overview

 Studio Keys is a Python program that:
 - Processes `.studio` files to extract the necessary data in JSON format.
 - Parses and processes the JSON files to convert the design elements (e.g., rectangles, text, images) into SVG format, rendering one SVG for each "artboard".
-- Locates, processes, and encodes image files to base-64.
+- Locates, processes, and encodes images to base-64.
 - Outputs the SVG files, maintaining the correct layering and structure of the original design.

-The program allows a user to upload their `.studio` files, and then outputs a downloadable .zip containing an SVG for each artboard in the file.
+Users upload `.studio` files through an intuitive web interface and receive a downloadable .zip containing the SVGs.

 ### Key Features
 - **Effortless Conversion Process**: Users can upload `.studio` files and download neatly packaged SVG mockups with a single click, simplifying the process of turning design files into web-compatible assets.